kukicado/building-modern-app-with-nextjs-and-mongodb/article/article.md

 The pages directory will contain our application pages, or another way to think of these is that each file here will represent a single route in our application.
 Our default app only has the index.js page created which corresponds with our home route.
 If we wanted to add a second page, for example, an about page, we can easily do that by just creating a new file called about.js.
 The name we give to the filename will correspond to the route.
 So let’s go ahead and create an about.js file in the pages directory.

 As I mentioned earlier, Next.js is a React based framework, so all your React knowledge is fully transferable here.
 You can create components using either as functions or as classes.
 I will be using the function based approach.
+Feel free to grab the complete [GitHub repo](https://github.com/kukicado/building-modern-app-with-nextjs-and-mongodb) if you would like to follow along.
 Our About.js component will look like this:

 ```js
 import React from 'react'